Scholarship FAQ

 5. How much time will it take to complete the online application?

 The time to complete applications varies significantly across students and depending on the number of scholarships a student is eligible to complete.
 Typically, it will take approximately 2-3 hours to fill out the application.
-You may save your application and return to it at any time prior to the deadline date.
+You may save your application and return it at any time prior to the deadline date.

 6. Is there a cost to apply for a scholarship?

-There is no charge to apply.
+There is no charge to apply for scholarships through Scholarship Central.

 7. What documents do I need in order to complete my online application?